makersacademy/airport_challenge/README.md

 3. airport must have a capacity /n
 4. airport must have a free space method /n
 5. airport must count how many planes are there /n
+6. landing planes must take up space /n

-. airport must not launch planes when empty /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n
+airport must not launch planes when empty /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n